-Here at GPP, we have a beautiful wooden Carmencita Film Drop box on our front desk.
-Any films you put in here will be sent to the experts at Carmencita, for developing and scanning to the specifications you've chosen.
+At our store located in Alserkal Avenue, we have two drop off boxes at our front desk for each of the labs.
+Any films you put in here will be sent to the film experts at Carmencita or Filmoticon, for developing and scanning, exactly to the specifications you've chosen.

 Who are Carmencita?

 Carmencita Film Lab (est. 2012) was born in Valencia, Spain.
 Committed to getting the best out of every negative when it comes to developing & scanning a photographer’s work.
 Founded by photographers for photographers, they've created the lab they always wanted as film shooters.
-We as photographers from GPP can personally vouch for their services.
-Take a look at these images developed and scanned at Carmencita.
+You can check out photos developed by Carmencita when you visit us in person.

 How much does it cost?